without Internet Explorer,

-But, attention: I’M NOT A CLOSE-MINDED PIECE OF SHIT.
-I don’t use terms such as “mallcore” or stuff like that.
-I just listen to the music I find good, with standards that I built just on my own enjoyment and the actual quality that I found in each band, regardless of how much “tr00” it is.
-I’m also an industrial fan (I love Godflesh, Ministry and even Nine Inch Nails, beside many other less known acts which should get more relevance), I generally like alternative metal (I’m a huge fan of System of a Down and Helmet) and I even like SOME nu metal (principally the 90s wave, those bands with catchy downtuned groovy riffs and “not-too-whiny” vocals, so I DON’T listen to Linkin Park, Papa Roach or shit like that) and SOME metalcore, if well made and not just a mindless bunch of repetitive breakdowns with no riffage at all (this applies especially to a lot of post-2006 deathcore *sighs*), whining emo crap like Killswitch Engage and Bullet For My Valentine (even if in some cases, like most stuff of All That Remains and Shadows Fall, “poppy” clean vocals don’t bother me too much; it depends from band to band), or faggy “electronicore” shit like Asking Alexandria and Attack Attack!: I just wanna hear GOOD RIFFS AND GOOD MELODIES.
-Breakdowns, slams and chugs in general must be used with caution: breakdowns, if dosed and well-placed, can be very good and entertaining (mosh it up, muthafuckas!), but if they’re repeated too much in every fucking song, detracting too much from riffs and variations, they become annoying as hell (example: Carnifex, All Shall Perish, early Whitechapel and stuff like that is GOOD; Suffokate, Emmure, Acacia Strain, late Whitechapel, Suicide Silence and Capture the Crown is NOT).
-Chugs are a dangerous field: they should be used very carefully to be effective (excluding some experimental bands like Meshuggah or Fear Factory, and the “cleverest” djent acts); I also despise the approach of some symphonic metal bands which use hyper-pompous orchestrations over chugs and breakdowns, to mask the lack of good metal riffs (“Death Cult Armageddon”... *cough cough*).
+When it comes to the 2000s, I’m definitely more nitpicky, since there’s a lot of inconsistent plastic to be found: I like SOME metalcore (90’s stuff like Converge, as well as the 2000’s commercial wave with bands such as Lamb of God, OLD Shadows Fall and OLD All That Remains), if well-made and not just a mindless bunch of repetitive breakdowns with no riffage at all (this applies especially to a lot of post-2006 deathcore *sighs*), whining emo crap like Killswitch Engage and Bullet For My Valentine (which are just a dumbed down version of what bands like Shadows Fall, All That Remains, Darkest Hour and As I Lay Dying used to be), or faggy “electronicore” shit like Asking Alexandria and Attack Attack!: I just wanna hear GOOD RIFFS AND GOOD MELODIES.
+Breakdowns, slams and chugs in general must be used with caution in modern metal: breakdowns, if dosed and well-placed, can be very good and entertaining (mosh it up, muthafuckas!), but if they’re repeated too much in every fucking song, detracting too much from riffs and variations, they become annoying as hell (example: Carnifex, All Shall Perish, early Whitechapel and stuff like that is GOOD; Suffokate, Emmure, The Acacia Strain, I Declare War, later Whitechapel, Suicide Silence and Capture the Crown is NOT).
+Chugs are also a dangerous field: they should be used very carefully to be effective (excluding some experimental bands like Meshuggah or Fear Factory, and the rare “clever” djent acts; this is also the reason why I don’t like a lot of modern industrial metal which tries in vain to follow Fear Factory’s style); I also despise the approach of some symphonic metal bands which use hyper-pompous orchestrations over chugs and breakdowns, to mask the lack of good metal riffs (“Death Cult Armageddon”... *cough cough*).
 About slams... well, at least they’re usually made of different notes, and this helps to keep at least a bit of variety.
 I like slam brutal death metal, even “100% slam” stuff like Cephalotripsy; what’s important is not to repeat the same slam over and over.
 I can’t stand a bunch of songs that repeat the classic “Liege of Inveracity” slam over and over, like many bands do.

 So, this is my rating scale:

-99%-95% : a totally perfect masterpiece, BUY IT OR DIE!
+99%-95% : a flawless masterpiece and an absolute epitome of its genre, BUY IT OR DIE!

 94%-90% : some few, insignificant flaws, however it’s still a masterpiece and an absolute must-have.

-49%-40% : very, very bad album.
+49%-40% : really bad album.
 Listen at your own risk.